 Where to Find the Happy Balloon

-Apparently, you can find the happy balloon everywhere from Europe to Asia, especially in party places like music festivals and nightclubs.
+Apparently, you can find happy balloons everywhere, from Europe to Asia, especially in party places like music festivals and nightclubs.
 In Asia, it seems to have become a big thing in Vietnam and South Korea.

 I tried it in Vang Vieng, the backpacker capital of Laos.
 There was this little cafe on the main street that sold ‘happy’ things — happy omelet, happy pancake, happy pizza, happy coffee — you name it.